top of page

 Stewardship Decision Lens

-Use this lens to guide core decisions through the five stages of responsibility - in order.
+Use this lens to guide core decisions through five stages of responsibility - in sequence.

-We are living in the exhaustion of extraction.
-Decisions too often prioritise speed, scale, and novelty over responsibility and care.
-Stewardship reframes leadership as custodianship: every choice inherits the past, shapes the present, and sets precedents for the future.
+We are operating in a period of diminishing returns from extractive decision-making.
+Decisions too often prioritise speed, scale, and novelty without sufficient regard for their broader consequences.
+Stewardship reframes leadership as custodianship: recognising that every decision inherits conditions from the past, shapes present realities, and sets precedents for the future.

-The Stewardship Decision Lens is a practical framework to guide responsible decision-making.
-It asks you to consider what you have inherited, who and what is affected, what requires care, whether a choice endures, and the legacy it sets.
+The Stewardship Decision Lens is a practical framework for improving decision quality where responsibility, complexity, and time horizons matter.
+It asks those who carry responsibility to consider what has been inherited, who and what is affected, what requires care, whether a choice endures, and the legacy it sets.

-See this as lens of orientation, a tool for slowing down decisions long enough to act with responsibility.
+See this as lens of orientation, a tool for slowing down decisions long enough to account for responsibility, without paralysing action.
 Stewardship begins not with answers, but with how we choose to decide.

 1. INHERIT